How to Select the Right Staffing Partner!

 PACE services include temporary and contract staffing, temp to hire auditions, direct hire professional recruiting services, Employer of Record (payroll) services, and a large menu of candidate assessment services our clients can purchase a la carte.

-To learn more about how partnering with PACE will make a difference to how you find and hire employees, contact us at 425-637-3312 or e mail our Partner Services and Solutions team at email@example.com.
+To learn more about how partnering with PACE will make a difference to how you find and hire employees, contact us at 425-637-3312, email our Partner Services and Solutions team at firstname.lastname@example.org, or complete the form below and we’ll be in touch!